Open-Attestation/open-attestation/README.md

 ## Note

-This document focuses on OpenAttestation v4.0 documents, if you are looking to issue v2.0 documents, please refer to the [previous readme](previous.md)
+This guide concentrates on OpenAttestation v4.0 documents.
+For issuing v2.0 documents, please refer to the [previous version of the documentation](previous.md)

 ## Requirements

 ### Node.js

-V12 or higher
+Version 12 or higher is required.

-#### Frontend frameworks/toolings
+#### Frontend Frameworks/Toolings

 ##### CRA (Create React App)

-Should work out of the box
+Compatible out of the box.

-##### vite
+##### Vite

 ```
 // vite.config.ts